-The DT/ Engineering department is particularly well equipped with a comprehensive range of tools equipment and resources including lathes, milling machines, planer, computer controlled laser cutter and 3D printer.
+The Engineering Department delivers DT in year 7 and 8, and in year 9 students do a bridging year giving them an opportunity to transfer skills from the DT National Curriculum to BTEC Engineering.
+The philosophy of the Engineering department is that students learn by doing and conceptualising their thoughts and ideas, as well as developing their knowledge and understanding of industry and the workplace.
+The Engineering department is particularly well equipped with a comprehensive range of tools equipment and resources including lathes, milling machines, planer, computer controlled laser cutter and 3D printers.
 A particular strength is the range of equipment and staff expertise in Engineering and Computer Aided Design.
 The ready access to a dedicated computer suite allows students to use the very latest CAD and simulation software in the development of their products.
 These resources allow the students to acquire traditional craft skills as well as enabling them to design and make products using high tech manufacturing and production methods.

-With practical work and projects at all levels to challenge our students and high academic results, we are very successful at recruiting students at GCSE and A-level who later go on to some of the most prestigious universities in the UK.
+With practical work and projects at all levels to challenge our students and high academic results, we are very successful at recruiting students at BTEC Level 1/2 and Level 3 who later go on to some of the most prestigious universities in the UK.

-All students study Design and Technology in both year 7 and 8 in 6 week modules.
-D&T projects are used to introduce and develop practical skills in working with resistant materials (wood, metal, plastics, etc.).
-Projects include a wooden pencil box, a wood and acrylic spice rack and an acrylic clock.
+Key Stage 3 All students study Design and Technology in both year 7 and 8 in 6 half term modules.
+DT projects are used to introduce and develop practical skills in working with resistant materials (wood, metal, plastics, etc.).
+Projects include a wooden pencil box, a wood and acrylic spice rack, wind chime and night light.
 Design skills, based on the design process, include sketching, annotating and developing ideas, computer aided design (CAD) and computer aided manufacture (CAM) using a laser cutter, making and testing/evaluation.
 In this way students learn traditional woodworking and engineering skills as well as modern CAD/CAM technologies.

 Key Stage 4

-Pupils can opt to study Design and Technology as an option choice in Year 8 and, with a 3 year period in which to complete their GCSE, we use year 9 as a foundation year to introduce new topics and concepts and to develop the skills learnt in years 7 and 8.
+Pupils can opt to study Engineering as an option choice at the end of year 8i, we use year 9 as a foundation year to introduce new topics and concepts and to develop the skills learnt in years 7 and 8.